 Refrigerator: Clean the coils and the backside

 When dust builds up on the coils, it can cause your refrigerator to run inefficiently.
 At least once per year, pull out your fridge, unplug it, and vacuum the coils with a brush attachment.
-Sometimes the coils are housed behind a grille so have a screwdriver handy to remove it.
+Sometimes the coils are housed behind a grille so have a screwdriver handy to remove that.
 While the fridge is out from the wall, use a solution of equal parts vinegar and water to clean the back side, which will help cut down on dirty surfaces where dust likes to accumulate.
-(As with cleaning your dishwasher door gasket, you can also use a damp towel to wipe down your refrigerator door gasket, which helps the fridge door seal work better, too.)
+(Just as you clean your dishwasher door gasket, you can also use a damp towel to wipe down your refrigerator door gasket, which helps the fridge door seal work better.)

-Gross, but necessary, as an oven or range hood builds up grease from cooling oils very quickly.
+Gross, but necessary, as the hood for your oven or range will build up grease from cooling oils very quickly.
 Don’t let it build up past the point where a solution of dish soap and your own elbow grease won’t take care of this sticky problem.
 Once you tackle the outside, remove the filter under the hood and soak it in a tub of hot water and dish soap for at least 20 minutes, then use a sponge to remove any remaining debris, and rinse thoroughly.
 When the filter is dry, insert it back into place.